liftmodules/kafka-actors/README.md

 This will start up the Kafka consumer thread in the background and cause the actor to start reading from the specified Kafka topic.
 (There's also a `StopConsumer` parallel that will cleanly shut down.)

-Now how do we send messages do this actor _via_ Kafka?
+Now how do we send messages to this actor _via_ Kafka?
 We need a `KafkaActorRef`.
 This is an abstraction over producing messages to Kafka.
 Declaring one is pretty simple:

 ```scala